Play Therapy

-Why Play is Necessary
+Why Play Therapy is Necessary for Children

-Children are not cognitively capable of engaging verbally with adults in a manner required by traditional psychotherapy.
 Play is a child's natural language and provides a therapeutic approach that is child-centered, evidence-based, and very effective for dealing with:

 -

-Trauma
+Trauma & Transitions

 -